zhexiao/ezhost/docs/index.rst

    getting_started

-.. _developer-docs:
+.. _feature-docs:

 .. toctree::
-   :caption: Developer Documentation
+   :caption: Recommand Use with vagrant
    :maxdepth: 2

-   UserGuide/index
+   Features/index

 Indices and tables